adopted-ember-addons/ember-sortable/README.md

 ## Requirements

+* Ember.js v3.4 or above
+* Ember CLI v2.13 or above
+* Node.js v8 or above

 Version 1.0 depends upon the availability of 2D CSS transforms.
 Check [the matrix on caniuse.com](http://caniuse.com/#feat=transforms2d) to see if your target browsers are compatible.